-Taking the decision to move forward with a divorce is no easy and quick decision.
+Making the decision to move forward with a divorce is not a quick and easy decision.
 Unlike a breakup that occurs when a couple is not married, divorce is a legal proceeding that involves many elements.
 Divorcing spouses will need to finalize any outstanding issues such as the division of assets and child custody arrangements before they are able to go their separate ways.

 Filing for divorce